-To start I/O Attribute Editor from within MVN, either click the I/O Attribute Editor button in the MVN toolbar, or from the Tools menu, choose I/O Attribute Editor.
+If the MultiView Navigator is already open, you can start I/O Attribute Editor from within MVN.
+To do so, either click the I/O Attribute Editor button in the MVN toolbar, or from the Tools menu, choose I/O Attribute Editor.